shogun-mar/Ah-It-Appears-To-Have-Done-Something/README.md

 # Ah-It-Appears-To-Have-Done-Something

-Made for Hack Club Jam hosted in 2024, the theme is loopholes, which as stated on [Wikipedia](https://en.wikipedia.org/wiki/Loophole) are:
+Made for Hack Club Jam of summer 2024, the theme is loopholes, which as stated on [Wikipedia](https://en.wikipedia.org/wiki/Loophole) are:

 ```
 A loophole is an ambiguity or inadequacy in a system, such as a law or security,